1961 onwards - Protecting consumers, testing claims

 1974 onwards - Introduction of the levy

-In 1973, the Minister for Consumer Protection, Shirley Williams, criticised the system for not being well-known enough.
+In 1974, at an Advertising Association conference at which newly appointed Minister for Consumer Protection Shirley Williams also spoke, the OFT’s John Methven criticised the system for not tackling misleading advertising or being well-known enough.

 In response, the industry set up the Advertising Standards Board of Finance (Asbof) in 1974 to provide sufficient and secure funding for the system through a levy of 0.1% on advertising space costs.